I'm Honey!

 Recent Articles

 You have plenty of technology to deal with on a day to day basis, right?
-Today, we’re talking old-fashioned beauty, as in tips + tricks that helped previous generations look and feel beautiful.
-Here’s a look at ten vintage skin, hair, and makeup hacks that are making a comeback.
-What are your favorites?
+I’ve found things from blue light therapy masks to electric face scrubbers.
+Nothing against technology, but today, we’re talking old-fashioned beauty, as in tips and tricks that helped previous generations look and feel beautiful.

 Back in the 1940s, Hollywood starlet Joan Crawford famously splashed her face with ice water every time she washed.

 This trend is making a comeback among women in search of a simple and natural way to achieve bright and glowing skin.
+This is particularly great for sensitive skin as I can’t think of a more gentle product (if you can call it that!) than water!

-Splashing ice-cold water on your face acts as a facial toner, which cleans and seals your pores — with the added benefit of waking up your senses during your early morning face wash.
+Splashing ice-cold water on your face acts as a facial toner, which cleans and seals your pores —with the added benefit of waking up your senses during your early morning face wash.

 Extra virgin olive oil is considered one of the healthier oils to ingest to maintain a balanced diet.
 Additionally, it has been used for generations as a skin and hair conditioner.